No Excuses! 8 Stupid Reasons You Aren't Hitting the Gym

 Deal with it.

-The only way to improve and get better at anything is to just starting doing it.
+The only way to improve and get better at anything is to just start doing it.
 Over time you will become more confident and gain the respect of the gym members around you.

 Be sure to follow me on Instagram @ryanrodal and subscribe to my YouTube channel MuscleMinds for more great content and workout advice.